Question: May itinerant teachers/student support personnel work with general education students?

 The ARD/IEP committee may determine a full day or a shortened day placement is appropriate to provide a free appropriate public education and to implement the ARD/IEP.

-Question: If a parent or school staff requests the child be dismissed from special education, can the ARD committee dismiss the child based only on current performance as reported by the teacher?
+Question: If a parent requests the child be dismissed from special education, can the ARD committee dismiss the child based only on current performance as reported by the teacher?

 An evaluation is required prior to dismissal from special education.
 The ARD/IEP must consider all formal and informal assessment data prior to dismissal from special education.